 Additional Scholarships for Upper-Level students

 We occasionally offer additional scholarships to upper-level students, but only when funding is available.
-These awards are made on the basis of class rank at the end of the first two semesters of law school, and no application is required.
+These awards are funded through endowed scholarships and an application is required.
 In addition, several scholarships are awarded on an annual basis to upper-level students to recognize their commitment to public service, social justice, and to the School of Law.Back to top from Additional Scholarships for Upper-Level students

 Scholarship Retention Data